Coronavirus St Martin

 Travel entry requirements:

 - Anyone wishing to visit St Maarten, or transit through it to a neighbouring island, must first submit a mandatory health authorisation application via an Electronic Health Authorisation System (EHAS).
 Click here to apply via the official website: www.stmaartenehas.com.
+Processing time can take up to 12 hours.

 - If health authorisation is pre-approved, you will receive a (printable) authorisation via email, which must be presented to the health and immigration authorities upon arrival.
 You may also be asked to show the original PCR test result.